All Episodes

 I talk about instances in which the left doesn't like key features of the Constitution.

-And so when the court predictably does what courts do, and it typically interprets the language of the Constitution to mean something that uh uh it actually means, and the left doesn't like that, then they threaten to pack the Supreme Court.
+And so when the court predictably does what courts do, and it typically interprets the language of the Constitution to mean something that it actually means, and the left doesn't like that, then they threaten to pack the Supreme Court.

-This is how they in effect amend the Constitution without going through the amendment process.
+This is how they, in effect, amend the Constitution without going through the amendment process.

 We can't allow that to happen.